AlmaLinux/bootc-images-rpi/README.md

-# AlmaLinux Bootable Container Base Images (bootc)
+# AlmaLinux Bootable Container Base Images for RPI (bootc)

 **<ins>Caution</ins>: AlmaLinux bootc images are currently *experimental*.
 Please use with care and report any issues.**